portalgun/AMA.py/README.md

 ## Models
 Model specifies how likelihoods are computed.
 `full`is the original, full AMA model
-`gss` is AMA-gauss assumes that class-conditional distributions are normally distributed (see https://jov.arvojournals.org/article.aspx?articleid=2659576)
+`gss` is AMA-gauss assumes that class-conditional distributions are normally distributed (see [Jaini & Burge 2017](https://jov.arvojournals.org/article.aspx?articleid=2659576))

 ## Optimizaton algorithm
 ama.py uses optax for optimization.
-The list of supported optimizers are listed in the optax documentation (see https://optax.readthedocs.io/en/latest/api/optimizers.html)
+The list of supported optimizers are listed in the [optax documentation](https://optax.readthedocs.io/en/latest/api/optimizers.html).

 ## Constraints
 Constrained optimization is a requirement for ama to work properly.
 Otherwise filters magnitude will continue to grow infinitely.
-AMA.py uses projections to perform constrained otpimizations, and is able to use any projection specified in optax (see https://optax.readthedocs.io/en/latest/api/projections.html).
+AMA.py uses projections to perform constrained otpimizations, and is able to use any projection specified in [optax documentation](https://optax.readthedocs.io/en/latest/api/projections.html).
 Note also that AMA.py also applies the specified constraint to each filter.

 When learning in the spatial domain, L2 constraints `L1_ball` or ` L1_sphere` is recommended.